 - A pattern of avoidance that keeps PTSD sufferers away from things that trigger negative emotions, thoughts, or reactions

 - Emotions such as guilt, shame, horror, anger, and fear

 - Insomnia, angry outbursts, self-destructive behavior, and addictions

 If you’ve been a victim of or experienced any of the emotional elements of PTSD, you need a listening ear to guide you to a healthier outcome.
 Your quality of life shouldn’t suffer because things out of your control are affecting how you think or feel.
-Support during these times is a necessary part of helping you move past the turmoil.
+PTSD behavioral therapy during these times is a necessary part of helping you move past the turmoil.

 PTSD Counseling for Coping

 PTSD counseling has helped millions of people overcome the “shell shock” of PTSD.
 You can only cope for so long before extra support is necessary.
 ACT Teletherapy can help you live better and thrive despite uncertainty.
 With an online resource like ACT Teletherapy on-call to bring hope amidst the chaos, there’s no pressure–only positive results!